 Moreover, there’s a host of new editorial content which aims to inform and educate about the differences ethical shopping can make to the consumer and the wider environment.
 Here, you’ll learn about what ‘eco-friendly’ really means, and how you can transform your habits to help save the planet for future generations–whilst looking stylish in silk georgette and jersey frocks, of course!

 Looking for more eco-fashion ideas?
+Want to see more designers making sustainable silk fashions?
 Follow us on Pinterest!